myosotismenot/Air-Quality-Prediction/data/README.md

-This folder contains the data used to create the model, which was obtained from the python script for obtaining the data from open-meteo's api.
+This folder contains backups of the data used to create the model, which was obtained from the python script for obtaining the data from open-meteo's api.
+These files are also available within the `Access-Api-and-EDA` folder.